If I have never been arrested and now I am charged with Endangering the Welfare of a Child (hereinafter “EWOC”) can I go to jail?

 In Pennsylvania, there are sentencing guidelines that are supposed to guide the judge in determining the range of applicable sentence that would be appropriate.
 Two factors are considered: 1. your prior convictions; and 2. the gravity of the current case.

 EWOC as a felony of the third degree is a ‘continuing course of conduct’ detrimental to the child’s welfare.
 This means that the occurrence happens over and over again.
-For example, turning a blind eye while you husband (the 8 year old’s step dad) rapes her over and over again because he keeps supplying you with crystal meth; or getting a second or third DUI with the kid in the car seat, where each DUI involved a kid in the car; or getting a fourth or fifth ticket with the kid not in a car seat.
-In this instance you absolutely can get jail time or house arrest depending on the seriousness of the act.
+For example, turning a blind eye while your husband (the 8-year old’s stepdad) rapes her over and over again because he keeps supplying you with crystal meth; or getting a second or third DUI with the kid in the car seat, where each DUI involved a kid in the car; or getting a fourth or fifth ticket with the kid, not in a car seat.
+In this instance, you absolutely can get jail time or house arrest depending on the seriousness of the act.
 If the acts involve sex or pornography, I think you could get some time.